Electricity sector in Nicaragua: Sector reforms (1992–2002)

-Oil price increase, financial stress and blackouts (2002-2006)
+Oil price increase, financial stress and blackouts (2002–2006)

 When oil prices increased from 2002 onwards, the regulator failed to approve electricity tariff increases, because they were expected to have been very unpopular.
 The financial burden of the higher generation costs was thus passed on to the privatized distribution company, which has, partly as a result, been suffering severe losses.

 In 2006, the electricity sector in Nicaragua suffered a serious crisis, with 4- to 12-hour blackouts that affected virtually the whole country.
 The distribution company owned by Unión Fenosa, was blamed and the concession was temporarily cancelled by the government, which called for arbitration.
-This led Union Fenosa to call its MIGA (Multilateral Investment Guarantee Agency) guarantee.
+This led Union Fenosa to call its Multilateral Investment Guarantee Agency (MIGA) guarantee.
 The crisis was further aggravated by the inability of INE and CNE to cooperate in a constructive manner.
 The emergency situation improved in 2007 due to the installation of 60 MW of diesel generation capacity financed by Venezuela.